hlascelles/karina_personal_website/_posts/kitchen/2011-01-03-bhindi-masala.md

 * Add finely chopped tomatoes and salt.
 Saute until tomatoes change colour and turn mushy.
 * Add dry spices (garam masala, ground coriander, chilli powder, ground turmeric), mix them in well.
 Saute until it smells really good.
 * Add a splash of water to bring out the flavour of the spices.
 * Once most of the water has evaporated, transfer to a saucepan.
-Taste to adjust salt and spiciness levels.
+Taste and adjust salt and spiciness (chilli powder).
 * Stir in okra, put on the lid and cook on low heat until you start smelling the okra.
 Check that the okra is tender.
 * Serve with rice and yoghurt.